Table of Contents

 Our Top Picks for the Best Personal Loans for Foreigners in Singapore

 This list represents our recommendations for the best personal loans available to foreigners living in Singapore.
 We considered factors including interest costs, fees, loan tenures and promotions.
-The average effective interest cost of all personal loans in Singapore is about 13% to 15%, and many of the loans in this list charge much lower interest rates making them more affordable.
+The average effective interest cost of all personal loans in Singapore is about 13% to 15%; however, many of the loans in this list charge much lower interest rates making them more affordable.
 In addition to low interest rates, you should choose a loan that allows you to make affordable monthly payments with as short of a tenure as your can manage.

 Best Personal Loan for Foreigners in Singapore: HSBC Personal Loan